-Alan E. Baxter has completed his third year as head coach for the golf team at Our Lady of the Lake University.
+Alan E. Baxter has completed his fourth year as head coach for the golf team at Our Lady of the Lake University.

 Rafael Jauregui (68-70-80) and Francisco Gonzalez (74-72-72) led the team with a 218.
 They both earned a share of the tournament individual title and were named to the 2016 RRAC Men's Golf All-Conference Team.
 In addition, Baxter received his second RRAC Coach of the Year award.

-In 2015, the Saints claimed its first-ever Red River Athletic Conference Tournament Championship after shooting the lowest round of the day at the Twin Hills Golf and Country Club.
+In 2015, the Saints claimed its first-ever RRAC Tournament Championship after shooting the lowest round of the day at the Twin Hills Golf and Country Club.
 The Saints finished with a two-day 887 ahead of both University of Texas at Brownsville and University of St. Thomas who finished with scores of 891 and 893.
-The tournament combined both Sooner Athletic Conference and Red River Athletic Conference teams.
+The tournament combined both Sooner Athletic Conference and RRAC teams.

-Additionally, Ian Berrigan, Christopher Schreidel and Tommy Xu were selected to the RRAC Men's Golf All-Conference Team and Baxter was named RRAC Coach of the Year.
+Additionally, Ian Berrigan, Christopher Schriedel and Tommy Xu were selected to the RRAC Men's Golf All-Conference Team and Baxter was named RRAC Coach of the Year.

-Curently, Baxter is mayor of the City of Windcrest, a position he has held since 2011.
+Currently, Baxter is mayor of the City of Windcrest, a position he has held since 2011.
 In addition, he is CEO and President of DBGIC Management, LLC. and FAR Music, LLC.
-Here he negotiates contracts, promotes, markets, consults and manages recording artists, enterainers, models, actors, professional athletes, coaches, athletic and entertainment events, sponsorships and naming rights for facilities.
+Here he negotiates contracts, promotes, markets, consults and manages recording artists, entertainers, models, actors, professional athletes, coaches, athletic and entertainment events, sponsorships and naming rights for facilities.

-Baxter previously was a sports agent for various professional athletes, including golfers, basektball players, football players and baseball players.
+Baxter previously was a sports agent for various professional athletes, including golfers, basketball players, football players and baseball players.